About the fund

-Ron and Ann share a love of and collect old things, particularly furniture and artifacts from pre-1890 eras.
+Ron and Ann share a love of old things, and collect furniture and artifacts from pre-1890 eras.
 For both of them, their love of the past was inspired by events early in their lives.
 Ann’s parents collected antique furniture and cared for the family heirlooms.
 Ron’s interest began when he visited museums as a youth and was substantially impacted by what he experienced.

 Ron is a past president of the Benton County Historical Society.
 Under his leadership, the organization secured funding to purchase the property on 2nd Street in Corvallis that formerly housed Copeland Lumber.
 Plans are in the works to build a home at that location for the Horner Collection, most of which is now in storage, and other collections that preserve Benton County’s history.